beard-crosby/excursions-vagrant/readme.md

 In your browser, go to `192.168.33.10`.

-This should open a basic page that says "Welcome to nginx!"
+This should open a basic page that says "Welcome to nginx!" or something similar.

 If it does, carry on.